Braves blow out Mets 15-2, inch closer to NL East crown

 The most effective pitcher for the Mets was veteran third baseman Todd Frazier, who tossed a 1-2-3 ninth in his first career appearance on the mound.
 He struck out Adam Duvall looking at a 55 mph curve.

-New York began the day 1 1/2 games out of the final NL playoff spot.
+New York fell 2 1/2 games out of the final NL playoff spot.

-Nine days after setting a National League record for runs since 1900 in a 29-9 romp against the Marlins, the Braves appeared eager to threaten their own mark already as Travis d’Arnaud and Albies each hit a two-run homer in a six-run fourth against Franklyn Kilome.
+Nine days after setting a National League record for runs since 1900 in a 29-9 romp against the Marlins, the Braves appeared eager to threaten the mark as d’Arnaud and Albies each hit a two-run homer in a six-run fourth against Franklyn Kilome.
 Nick Markakis had a two-run double.

 Ronald Acuna Jr. and Austin Riley also went deep for Atlanta.
 Acuna doubled and scored three times from the leadoff spot, snapping an 0-for-18 slide.

+“Obviously, great to be out there.
+I wanted to try to have quick innings, especially when we got on the board real quick,” Fried said.
+“I didn’t feel as sharp as I probably thought I should have.”

 With the Mets needing a solid performance from their ragged rotation to rest an overtaxed bullpen, Matz couldn’t deliver in his first start and second appearance since Aug.
-15. He gave up hits to the first four batters of the game and needed 76 pitches to get through 2 2/3 innings.
+15. He gave up hits to the first four batters and needed 76 pitches to get through 2 2/3 innings.

+“The game got separated really early,” Mets manager Luis Rojas said.
+“A lot of pitches up in the zone and not finishing his pitches.”

 New York’s past three starters, Jacob deGrom, Seth Lugo and Matz, have combined to give up 15 earned runs and 20 hits in 6 1/3 innings.
 The Mets rallied to win the previous two games in Philadelphia anyway, but were never in this one at all.